Palindrom/Palindrom/docs/05-_Navigation_Interception.md

 You can find more information on the `target` attribute at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).

-### Intercepting within-app navigation
+### Cancellable events before and after navigation

-Before and after morphing the page upon navigation within your app, Palindrom dispatches bubbling navigation events. `palindrom-before-navigation` and `palindrom-after-navigation`.
+Before and after morphing the page upon navigation within your app, Palindrom dispatches bubbling navigation events, `palindrom-before-navigation` and `palindrom-after-navigation`.
 You can use these events to watch or even cancel navigation.

 To cancel Palindrom navigation, you can cancel `palindrom-before-navigation` event by calling `event.preventDefault()` inside your event handler.
-Then after you show your confirmation box or whatever prupose you canceled the navigation for, you can continue the navigation by calling `palindrom.morphUrl` to the same URL.
-To record the navigation URL, you can get it from `event.detail.href` of `palindrom-before-navigation`.
+Then, after you show your confirmation box or whatever purpose you canceled the navigation for, you can continue the navigation by calling `palindrom.morphUrl` to the same URL.
+To record the navigation URL, you can get it from `event.detail.href` of `palindrom-before-navigation` event.

 #### Note

-When you proceed with the navigation, since your new navigation is still a navigation, you'll trigger your event handlers again.
-To handle this you may to create a local flag and set it true after you handled the expected navigation.
+A programmatic call to `palindrom.morphUrl` also triggers the navigation events listed above.
+To distinguish between the events caused by a user interaction and a call to `palindrom.morphUrl`, you may use a local variable.

 ##### Example